temporalio/documentation/docs/application-development-guide.md

 #### Workflow logic requirements

 Workflow logic is constrained by [deterministic execution requirements](/concepts/what-is-a-workflow-definition/#deterministic-constraints).
-Therefor each language is limited to the use of certain idiomatic techniques.
+Therefore, each language is limited to the use of certain idiomatic techniques.
 However, each Temporal SDK provides a set of APIs that can be used inside your Workflow to interact with external (to the Workflow) application code.

 <Tabs